 In this, our first starred art show, we're reading—with inspirer Alwin Reamillo—contexts and histories, for the present as well as the future.
-This scan of the Tin-Aw Art Gallery-instigated Manufacturer’s Advice: Content May Vary exhibition also comes with three videos.
+This scan of the Tin-Aw Art Gallery-instigated Manufacturer’s Advice: Content May Vary exhibition that opened on 21 February also comes with five videos.

 BY OUR assessment and prejudice, there are shows that just need to be documented as significant occurrences in current Philippine art history.
 No matter that all we can offer from our end is a digital documentation.
 We, at least, made an effort.